Fresh IPv4 news just dropped — 🎉 see what you’re missing

 Rent vs lease vs buy

-Choose rent when you need addresses for weeks or a few months; choose lease or buy for longer or permanent needs.
+Choose rent when you need addresses for weeks or a few months.
+If the requirement is likely to stick, a lease or purchase usually makes more sense.

 How renting works